 Although you can choose your favorite vegetables for roasting, I have my all-time favorites.
 Because I chose vegetables with different roasting times, I used two baking sheets and grouped them with their common roasting times.

 CHOOSING A PASTA FOR ROASTED VEGETABLE PASTA SALAD

-Even though any type of pasta works well for roasted vegetable pasta salad, I chose one of my favorite types of noodles, Wacky Mac Veggie Spirals made with tomato, beet, and spinach.
+Even though any pasta type works well for roasted vegetable pasta salad, I chose one of my favorite types of noodles, Wacky Mac Veggie Spirals, made with tomato, beet, and spinach.
 Not only are these veggie spiral noodles colorful, but they also cook in a mere 8 minutes.
 Since we are making a cold pasta salad, once the noodles are cooked, they need to be rinsed in cold water to stop the cooking process.

-And, these noodles can be prepared ahead of time and stored in the refrigerator until ready to mix the roasted vegetable salad together.
+And these noodles can be prepared ahead of time and stored in the refrigerator until ready to mix the roasted vegetable salad.